Skip to content

 Find your dermatology topic

-Eczema clinical guidance image Eczema 9 min read
+Melasma clinical guidance image Melasma 10 min read

-Eczema guide for family and caregivers.
-Eczema (atopic dermatitis) causes dry, itchy, inflamed skin with flares that affect sleep, comfort, and daily activities.
+Melasma guide for family and caregivers.
+Melasma causes symmetrical brown-gray facial patches and often worsens with ultraviolet and visible light exposure.
 This article explains medication suitability, side-effect monitoring, and follow-up intervals with practical UK-focused next steps for online dermatologist care.

-Many patients ask whether Eczema can be managed safely online.
+Many patients ask whether Melasma can be managed safely online.
 For family and caregivers, this guide explains medication suitability, side-effect monitoring, and follow-up intervals in clear and practical language.

 During online review, clinicians check severity, red flags, and treatment suitability. safety checks focus on contraindications, pregnancy status, and interaction risk.
-If warning signs appear (widespread weeping skin, fever, rapidly painful rash, or herpes-like blistering), urgent NHS pathways should be used.
+If warning signs appear (rapid painful change, bleeding lesion, or atypical irregular pigmented growth), urgent NHS pathways should be used.

 • Clinical focus: safety checks focus on contraindications, pregnancy status, and interaction risk.